This lesson is still being designed and assembled (Pre-Alpha version)

 Solution

-There are multiple ways to approach this situation, but the most efficient approach would be to use collective operations to send the average temperature to a root rank (or all ranks) to perform the final calculation.
-You can, of course, also use a point-to-point pattern, but it would be less efficient.
+There are multiple ways to approach this situation, but the most efficient approach would be to use collective operations to send the average temperature to a main rank which performs the final calculation.
+You can, of course, also use a point-to-point pattern, but it would be less efficient, especially with a large number of ranks.

-To send a message, we need to know the size of it.
-The size is not the number of bytes of data that is being sent but is instead expressed as the number of elements of a particular data type you want to send.
-So when we send a message, we have to tell MPI how many elements of “something” we are sending and what type of data it is.
+When we send a message, MPI needs to know the size of the data being transferred.
+The size is not the number of bytes of data being sent, as you may expect, but is instead the number of elements of a specific data type being sent.
+When we send a message, we have to tell MPI how many elements of “something” we are sending and what type of data it is.
 If we don’t do this correctly, we’ll either end up telling MPI to send only some of the data or try to send more data than we want!
 For example, if we were sending an array and we specify too few elements, then only a subset of the array will be sent or received.
-But if we specify too many elements, than we are likely to end up with either a segmentation fault or some undefined behaviour!
-If we don’t specify the correct data type, then bad things will happen under the hood when it comes to communicating.
+But if we specify too many elements, than we are likely to end up with either a segmentation fault or undefined behaviour!
+And the same can happen if we don’t specify the correct data type.

-There are two types of data type in MPI: basic MPI data types and derived data types.
-The basic data types are in essence the same data types we would use in C (or Fortran), such as int, float, bool and so on.
-When defining the data type of the elements being sent, we don’t use the primitive C types.
-MPI instead uses a set of compile-time constants which internally represents the data types.
+There are two types of data type in MPI: “basic” data types and derived data types.
+The basic data types are in essence the same data types we would use in C such as int, float, char and so on.
+However, MPI doesn’t use the same primitive C types in its API, using instead a set of constants which internally represent the data types.
 These data types are in the table below:

 MPI basic data type C equivalent